 - Domestic animals that have bitten a person, must be quarantined for 10 days and, if no current rabies vaccination certificate can be presented, the animal must be vaccinated prior to being released.

 - For domestic animals that are bitten by a wild animal, various guidelines must be followed depending on whether or not they have been vaccinated against rabies.
-Contact the Hyde County Health Department at (252) 926-4399 for instructions.

-- Wild animals that have bitten a person, may pose a serious threat of rabies transmission.
+- Wild animals that have bitten a person may pose a serious threat of rabies transmission.
 The animal should be killed and the Tyrrell County Animal Control Officer should be contacted at (252) 766-0033 to collect the head for submission to the State Laboratory of Public Health for testing.

 - A rabies vaccination clinic, sponsored by the health department, is held annually each spring.
 A fee is charged for the vaccination.
 The clinic will be advertised.